Monaco: What's Yours Is Mine: Reception

 The PC and Xbox 360 versions of Monaco received "generally favorable reviews", according to the review aggregation website Metacritic.
 The Nintendo Switch version also received favorable reviews.
 Destructoid's considered it the best 2013 co-op multiplayer game against games like Diablo III, Guacamelee!, and Payday 2.
 Despite praise, the Xbox 360 release sold poorly and Andy Schatz believed this was because of the weak demonstration version, the delayed release, and the bugs in the multiplayer mode.
 After its inclusion in a Humble Bundle, by March 2014, the game surpassed 750,000 sales and by that September, it had sold over a million.
 Overall, Monaco sold enough copies for Andy Schatz to have "no complaints".

-The cooperative gamemode, one of the main selling points, was lauded by critics, while the single-player was less well reviewed.
+The cooperative gamemode, one of the main selling points, was lauded by critics, while the single-player mode was less well reviewed.
 Marty Sliva (IGN) regarded it as being one of the best co-op experiences he had in a while and stated that the gameplay mechanics made it one of the most unique and addictive games released in 2013.
 This sentiment was echoed by Jeff Grubb (VentureBeat), who complimented the game's ability to be both an arcade and a strategic game.
 Riccio described it as a "well-oiled four-player game", as well as going on to compliment the plot progression.
 Despite almost universal praise for the cooperative mode, reviewers did not express the same admiration for the single-player mode.
 Grubb said the game should be skipped if there were no plans on playing it cooperatively.
 Scott Nichols (Digital Spy) agreed and remarked that while the game contained much content to discover, it is best done cooperatively.
 Danielle Riendeau (Polygon) considered the single-player mode unfinished and said it needed work.
-David Sanchez (GameZone) gave the game high praise in his review, and unlike the other crtics, enjoyed both gamemodes.
+David Sanchez (GameZone) gave the game high praise in his review, and unlike the other critics, enjoyed both gamemodes.